 “Our staff get paid on average nearly a third less than those working in schools and have had no significant pay increase for several years.
 These dedicated educators who are passionate about enhancing the skills of our students deserve equal pay for the same hard work they do.
 This situation is not sustainable and ultimately impacts upon students, businesses, communities and the wider economy, as we lose valuable teaching staff to other sectors.

 “That is why unions, students and colleges are coming together, this week, to request fair funding because colleges matter – here in Leicester and across the country.”

 “So please, reach out to your local MP, and tell them about the Love Our Colleges campaign.
-Spread the word on social media, sign the online petition and join the conversation.
+Spread the word on social media and join the conversation.
 You could include:

 - Why you are studying, or used to study, in college

 - Why colleges are important – to students, to staff, to employers and to communities